jeanjeanjeana/Info-Retriever/Programming Languages/Git/Git_Command_Lines_Guide.md

 * [Some command lines in French](https://gist.github.com/aquelito/8596717)
 * [Some other command lines in English](https://confluence.atlassian.com/bitbucketserver/basic-git-commands-776639767.html)
 * [Command lines in French](http://rogerdudler.github.io/git-guide/index.fr.html)

+#### If you want to contribute to a project follow this [link](https://openclassrooms.com/courses/gerer-son-code-avec-git-et-github/contribuer-a-des-projets-open-source) (in French).

 ----
 ## Other